issa16/cogs3/docs/stories/stories.md

 # COGS User Stories

 ## Roles:
-- User
-- Project owner
+#### Implemented:
+- User : any user authorised on the system (internal and external)
+- Internal User : any user who signs up with an institutional email address
+- External user : a user without a institutional email address, which has been pre-created by a site admin
+- Technical lead : the user who creates project requests
-- Principal Investigator
+- Principal Investigator: not currently a user
-- Project Authoriser
+- Site Admin: django superuser, can make any changes to the database
+#### Not Implemented:
-- Attribution Authoriser
+- Attribution Authoriser: Users who have permission to authorise attribution
-- RSE
+- Project Authoriser: Users who have permission to authorise projects
-- System Administrator
+- RSE: undefined

 ## Stories
 ### Project creation
+#### Tested
+- Internal users can create new project as it's technical lead [IT]
-- Users with valid, non-student institutional email addresses can create new projects as the project owner
+- External users can create new project as it's technical lead [IT]
-- Users with student or non-institutional email address cannot create new projects
-- New projects are created with a default priority level and are not active
+- Newly created projects are created with status UNAPPROVED [UT]
-- Projects do not have a start or end date (start or end dates are specified on allocations, users and attributions)
+- Newly created projects do not have a default category [UT]
+- Project status cannot be set to approved without a category and project code [UT]
-- New projects must have a name, description, project owner and institution
+- New projects must have a name, description, technical lead and institution
+- Active projects are listed as 'Awaiting Authorisation' the project list
+#### Not Tested
+- Projects require a start and end date [UT]

 ### Project administration
+#### Tested
+#### Pending Testing
+- User can create a project membership request
+- Project membership requests should be created in a PENDING state
+- Technical lead should be able to change the state of project memberships requests made by other users to APPROVED
+#### Not Implemented
-- Project owner can associate new/existing users to an existing projects by email address
+- Technical lead should be able to create a project membership request for a specific user by email address
+- User being added should be able to change the state of a project membership request created by a technical lead to APPROVED
+- Users added to a project by a technical lead should receive email notification of a pending project membership request
+- Technical leads of a project for which a user has created a project membership request receive email notification
-- Associating users to a project should fail after a specified number of user has been reached (to avoid excessive disk space to a project)
+- Project membership should be capped to a number defined at each institution (to avoid excessive disk space to a project)
-- The associated user limit should be set on a per-project basis and have a per-institution limit
+- Project membership limits should be overridable on a per-project basis
-- Users associated with a project should be required to click a link in a confirm email before being added
-- Project owner can request a raised priority level if priority criterion is met (requests are sent to a system administrator to handle manually)
+- Some mechanism (yet undetermined) is required for users to request a category change as appropriate

 ### User creation
+#### Tested
-- Anyone with an institutional email address should be able to sign up for a user account
+- Any users can log in with an institutional email address [IT]
-- Anyone with a pre-approved (non-institutional) email address can create an account
+- Anyone user with a  pre-approved, non-institutional email address can log in
-- Users should have a name, email address, institution, college/department, orcid, scopus url and homepage
-- Users from Swansea university must have a Cronfa URL
+#### Not Tested
 - Users should be automatically removed from the system when they leave university
+#### Not Implemented
+- Users should be able to set an orcid, scopus url and homepage
+- Users from Swansea university should be able to set a Cronfa URL
 - User signup should require agreeing to terms and conditions

 ### Attribution addition and approval
+#### Not Implemented
-- Users can add an attributions to a projects they are associated, specifying an attribution owner (e.g. principal investigator or lead author)
+- Users can add an attributions to a projects they are associated with, specifying an attribution owner (e.g. principal investigator or lead author)
-- An attribution can be of type grant or paper
+- An attribution can be a type grant or paper
 - An attribution can associated with one or more projects
 - A paper has a title, authors, a Journal, a doi and a cronfa link (Swansea)
 - A grant has a title, grant code, total amount, amount attributed to SCW, grant code, comments, a funding body and a principal investigator